ccbrenton/ccbrenton.github.io/_posts/2023-07-02-music-analysis.md

 **Based on our analysis of the playlist "Suns Out Guns Out", we can conclude the following about the playlist:**
   - Songs increase in quantity as release year increases
-  - Songs tend to be more popular, but a large number of songs appear closer to a score of 0
+  - Songs tend to be more popular, but a significant number of songs appear closer to a score of 0
   - Songs are generally danceable
   - Songs are generally fast, loud, and noisy
   - Songs are not live
   - Songs are vocal enough to not be instrumental
   - Songs are not vocal enough to be considered an audio book or podcast
   - The playlist is a fairly even mix of positive and negative sounding songs with a slight positive bias
-  - Distributions of the audio features do not follow a normal distribution, thus we can conclude at least 75% of data points are within 2 standard deviations from the mean (Chebyshev's Inequality)
+  - Distributions of the audio features do not follow a normal distribution, thus we can conclude at least 75% of data points are within 2 standard deviations from the mean (Chebyshev's inequality)
-  - We can use Chebyshev's Inequality to narrow down compatible songs for our playlist
+  - We can use Chebyshev's inequality to narrow down compatible songs for our playlist

 ## Next Steps
   - Analysis on songs with lower popularity scores within the "Suns Out Guns Out" playlist to determine cause
   - Train and deploy a machine learning model for advanced recommendations on songs
-  - Compare audio features between our chosen playlist and that of a different type of playlist (ex: studying/relaxation playlist)
+  - Compare audio features between our chosen playlist and that of a different type of playlist (e.g., studying/relaxation playlist)
-  - Identify trends in type of genres that fit with my playlist's audio features
+  - Identify trends in the types of genres that fit with my playlist's audio features

-# Reference List
+# References

 Spotify (n.d.). *Get Track's Audio Features*.
 Spotify for Developers. https://developer.spotify.com/documentation/web-api/reference/get-audio-features